rajsecrets/Scientia-Hypothesis/README.md

 ## Contact

-For support or inquiries, please contact our team at support@scihy.com or visit our website at https://www.scihy.com.
+For support or inquiries, please contact our team at support@scihy.io or visit our website at https://www.scihy.io.

 ---

-Feel free to further customize this README to match specific features, updates, or branding for your Scihy project.
-Happy researching with Scihy!